 - Fold in the almonds.

-- Scoop out 1 tbsp dough and make a ball.
+- Scoop out 1 tablespoon dough and make a ball.

 - Gently press the ball with your palms.